LisiLisenok/Grit/README.md

-Grit is asynchronous reactive library.
+Grit is multithread asynchronous reactive library written on AS3.

 Consists of following parts:
 * collections with synchronous access